lbreston/unicode-completions/README.md

 If you’re working in an app, you can also choose Edit > Substitutions > Show Substitutions, then click Text Preferences.

-Drag the Text unicode_completions.plist file into the Text pane.
+Drag the unicode_completions.plist file into the Text pane.